 Here, we provided Holidays as the named range holidays (E3:E5), so holidays are taken into account as well.
-Excel would be concerned only with dates and not with which holiday it is, that is, it is not concerned with the actual name of the holidays.
+Excel would be concerned only with dates and not with which holiday it is.
+That is, it is not concerned with the actual name of the holiday.

 We get the results below:

-- If we wish to take customize weekends, we need to use WORKDAY.INTL.
+If we wish to customize weekends, we need to use WORKDAY.INTL.

-- If the days provided are not an integer, they would be truncated.
+If the days provided are not an integer, they are truncated.

 MS Excel stores dates as sequential serial numbers so they can be used in calculations.
 By default, January 1, 1900 is serial number 1, and January 1, 2018 is serial number 43101, because it is 43,101 days after January 1, 1900.

 The given start_date or any of the values provided in the [holidays] array are not valid dates.

 Thanks for reading CFI’s guide to the Excel WORKDAY function.
 By taking the time to learn and master these functions, you’ll significantly speed up your financial modeling.
 To learn more, check out these additional CFI resources: